Safest Neighborhoods to Live in New York City in 2025

 Total crime: 2,788 per 100,000 people.

-Morningside Heights, home to Columbia University and several other academic institutions, is teeming with college students, professors, and families looking for Hudson River views.
+Located on the west side of Upper Manhattan, Morningside Heights is teeming with college students, professors, and families looking for Hudson River views.

-As one of the safest NYC neighborhoods, Morningside Heights is considered safer than nearby areas, such as, for example, Manhattanville.
+As one of the safest NYC neighborhoods, Morningside Heights experiences lower rates of violent crime and property crime compared to other neighborhoods like Manhattanville.
 Because it’s home to Columbia, it has security patrolling the campus and surrounding area.

 Pros and cons: